terminal-start/terminal-scape/README.md

 Welcome to the Terminal Start Page repository!
 This project provides a customizable Linux terminal start page with interactive widgets for time, command options, and a terminal interface.

-## Discord
+## Discussion

 ### Join the Discussion
-To discuss ideas, issues, or provide any feedback, join our [Discord server](https://discord.gg/B6SU7NTdru).
+To discuss ideas, issues, or provide any feedback, visit [Discussions](https://github.com/ForgeSpace/terminal-scape/discussions).

 ## Getting Started